dimsplendid/midjourney_autobot/README.md

 ## Description

 This is a simple script to automate the process of midjourney.
+This using the bot to read the prompts and downloads all images all in once.

 ## Setup